South Portland Progress

 Status: In Progress

-Update: CEO is asking for a new position in FY24 to build capacity for energy code development and inspections (updated March 2023)
+Update: Code Enforcement Dept is asking for a new position in FY25 to build capacity for energy code development, inspections, and zoning administrator.
+(Updated Dec 2023)

 Key Milestone: At least one staff person or consultant hired to review energy models by 2026